Your rates and property

 For details of your property's valuation and how your rates are calculated please refer to your rate notice.

-We have developed a comprehensive rating strategy that determines how rates income will be derived.
+We have developed a comprehensive Rating Strategy that determines how rates income will be derived.
 The Rating Strategy adopted by Council on 1 March 2018 can be read here.

 Rates are calculated based on property valuations in accordance with our Rating Strategy and the Local Government Act 1989.

 We apply different rates in the dollar for different land uses.
 We have adopted the use of CIV (Capital Improved Value) to calculate rates which allows us to apply differential rates.
 We now have several different rates to best reflect the rate contribution required from the different property groups:

 - Residential rate in the dollar = 0.00222737

 - Vacant land rate in the dollar = 0.00278421